jxb3641/OpenAI-hackathon-Scope3/README.md

 `openai_api_key = "(yourAPIKeyHere)"`
 If you're creating your own Streamlit app, be sure to get the secret using the following line after you import openai:
 `openai.api_key = st.secrets["openai_api_key"]`

+## Overview

+### data/ directory
+This directory contains the data being read in.
+This includes:
+- Subdirectory `10K`.
+    - If you want to work with all the filings, you should download the `datasets/2021 q1.zip` from the [Hackathon drive](https://drive.google.com/drive/folders/1j-I-hBuqYZQWMPNO2nWIrRDwuMFLeYMN?usp=share_link) and unzip it into `data/10K` so the EDGARFilingUtils scripts can correctly fetch data.
+The final structure should be `data/10K/q1/`, with the `q1` subdirectory containing all the `.txt` files.
+    - If you want to work with the filings in the `datasets/ind_lists` directory... **(To be explored)**

+#### 10K `.txt` file structure
+For each Submission ID there are assumed to be three `.txt` files:
+- The entire parsed 10-K filing, named as `submission-id.txt` converted into text after HTML/XBRL tags have been replaced with newlines.
+- The Item1 section of this filing, named as `submission-id_item1.txt` where newlines and markdown tags have been removed.
+- The Item7/MDA section of this filing, named as `submission-id_mda.txt` where newlines and markdown tags have have been removed.

+### Convenience function modules

+#### EDGARFilingUtils.py
+Contains convenience functions for loading in 10-K filings data described above, splitting text, concatenating text fragments and finding text containing any hits of a pre-defined list of climate keywords in the text.

+#### OpenAIUtils.py
+Contains wrapper functions for calling the OpenAI API.
+Currently contains wrappers for the completion and embedding API endpoints.

+#### streamlit_10K_investigation.py
+An interactive Streamlit application to interface with the 10-K text in Item1 and MDA sections.
+After setting up the project and activating your virtual environment, use

+`streamlit run streamlit_10K_investigation.py`

+and the app will open in your local browser.